Advantages and Disadvantages Of A Flat Roof

 Flat Roofs

 A flat roof is an almost level roof consisting of a horizontal base installed to the joints of the ceiling.
 This base is covered with a waterproof membrane.
-Despite the name, most flat roofs do have a slight pitch to help water drain away easier.
+Despite the name, most flat roofs have a slight pitch to help water drain away more easily.
 The standard pitch of the flat roof is never greater than 10-15° to the horizontal.
 This type of roof is often installed on small outbuildings, extensions, garages or carports.

 What are the Advantages of a Flat Roof?